Frequently Asked Questions (FAQs)

-You can pay your rates by cash, cheque, eEftpos, direct debit (monthly or quarterly only), automatic payment (weekly, fortnightly, monthly or quarterly), direct credit, telephone and internet banking.
+You can pay your rates by cash, cheque, eftpos, direct debit (Weekly, fortnightly, monthly, quarterly or annually), automatic payment, direct credit, telephone and internet banking.
 Payments can also be made by credit card through the Pay It portal here and at the counter.
 Service fees apply to payments by Credit Card.

 When are my rates due?

 Rates are invoiced quarterly and are normally due 7 September (Instalment 1), 7 December (Instalment 2), 7 March (Instalment 3), 7 June (Instalment 4)

 Will I get a penalty if I don't pay by the due date?